General Motors Super Cruise Driver Assistance Technology

 - September 2017: the first Super Cruise system is installed in the 2018 Cadillac CT6.

 Super Cruise driver assistance technology operates in a very similar fashion as a standard adaptive cruise control system.
 Once Super Cruise judges that the situation is ideal, a thin green LED will appear on the upper section of the vehicle’s steering wheel, signaling to the driver that it is safe to take their hands off the wheel.
+As mentioned, an enhanced version of the technology will enable the hands-free system to make lane changes.

-However, the system will continuously check back with the driver, periodically prompting them to regain control of the car for safety measure.
+Of course, the system will continuously check back with the driver, periodically prompting them to regain control of the car for safety measure.
 When Super Cruise is not ready to operate, the thin LED located on the upper section of the steering wheel will turn red.

 Follow GM Authority’s coverage of Super Cruise at this link: GM Super Cruise news.